sarahdoctor/Instrumental_Variable_Estimation/README.md

 Using the ivreg package in R, the 2SLS estimates are constructed.

 # results
-A two-stage least squares to estimate the regression yields an unbiased coefficient of 13.2% per year, whereas the OLS esitmation yielded 7.4%.
+A two-stage least squares to estimate the regression yields an unbiased coefficient of 13.2% per year, whereas the OLS estimation yielded 7.4%.